 Yutaka is the UK’s leading Japanese food company with its range of authentic, traditional ingredients that allow you to make everything from sushi to delicious Katsu curry in the comfort of your own home.

-If you manage to make them let me know how you get on.
+If you manage to make these please let me know how you got on.

 Yutaka sent me the ingredients for the hot cross buns.